BlockchainCommons/Research/papers/bcr-2026-xxx-signature-qualifiers.md

    - *when* the signer claims to have signed
    - *what commitment* the signature represents
    - *what policy* the signature is bound to
-   - *what object(s)* are being signed (especially for attachments or detached objects)
+   - *what object(s)* are being signed (especially for detached objects and referenced artifacts)
    - role/place context (when needed)
    - countersignature/endorsement support
-   - an Envelope-native attestation of which parts of the envelope were obscured (not visible) at signing time
+   - an Envelope-native attestation of which signed-envelope nodes were obscured in the signed presentation
 5. **Practical privacy:** Support common metadata that can be partially disclosed and decorrelated when needed, especially for small enumerated fields.

 ---